joatca/ldif2json/doc/ldif2json.md

 :   Prints brief usage information.

--f, --flatten
+-f, --flatten [ATTRIBUTE[,ATTRIBUTE...]]

-:   By default all attribute values are arrays of values, even if only one value is present.
-This option converts attributes to single values if all values across all records contain only a single value.
-Not compatible with --join
+:   For each ATTRIBUTE (or all attributes if none are given) if all values of each attribute have only a single
+    value then flatten them to a single value

 -jSEP, --join=SEP